ooz/blog/2018/my-interview-checklist/README.md

 ## While on-site

 * Observe office space layout/organization
-* Observe developer desks.
-Multiple screens?
+* Observe developer desks: Multiple screens?
+Good panels?
 What is the dominant non-Mac computer brand?
 * Check bathroom.
 Any shortage of soap/paper towels towards the end of the year?
 * Could the outside smoking area affect the office climate?
 * Water dispenser, kitchen?